Siaosi Mariner: Ottawa Redblacks

 Mariner signed with the Ottawa Redblacks of the Canadian Football League (CFL) on January 21, 2022.
 He was moved to the practice roster on June 5 and promoted to the active roster on October 13, 2022.
 He played in three games, all starts, for the Redblacks in 2022, catching eight passes for 98 yards and one touchdown.
 Mariner began the 2023 season on injured reserve but was upgraded to the active roster after the Redblacks cut Quan Bray on June 29, 2023.
 He moved between the active roster and single game injury list (healthy scratch) several times during the 2023 season.
 He dressed in 13 games, starting nine, in 2023, recording 18 receptions for 219 yards and one touchdown.
 He became a free agent after the season.

 Michigan Panthers

 On April 4, 2024, Mariner signed with the Michigan Panthers of the United Football League (UFL).
-He re-signed with the team on August 13, 2024.
-On April 26, 2025, Mariner had his first 100 yard game against the St. Louis Battlehawks.
-He finished the game with 6 catches for 111 yards.
+He re-signed with the team on August 13.
+On April 26, 2025, Mariner had his first 100-yard game against the St. Louis Battlehawks.
+He finished the game with six catches for 111 yards.

 Saskatchewan Roughriders

 On October 21, 2025, Mariner signed with the Saskatchewan Roughriders of the CFL.
+He signed a contract extension with the team on January 2, 2026, after spending the remainder of the 2025 season on the club's practice roster.

+Mariner was part of a final round of roster cuts made by the Roughriders ahead of the 2026 season on May 30, 2026.